-Tips for coping with feeling and being sick if you have pancreatic cancer
+Tips for dealing with feeling and being sick

 Feeling and being sick can be a symptom of pancreatic cancer, or a side effect of some treatments.
 There are ways to manage sickness.